AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/create-dashboard.md

   </tr>
   <tr>
    <td> <p><strong>Object permissions</strong> </p> </td>
-   <td> <p>You will obtain Manage permissions to the new dashboard</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.<br>For more information on permissions for dashboards, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md" class="MCXref xref">Share reports, dashboards, and calendars in Adobe Workfront</a>.</p> </td>
+   <td> <p>You will obtain Manage permissions to the new dashboard</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.<br>For more information on permissions for dashboards, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md" class="MCXref xref">Share reports, dashboards, and calendars </a>.</p> </td>
   </tr>
  </tbody>
 </table>